-This paper introduces a comprehensive benchmark for graph structure learning (GSL), OpenGSL, by reimplementing and comparing thirteen cutting-edge methods across a diverse set of datasets.
-The fair comparison and comprehensive analysis unearth several key findings on this promising research topic.
-Firstly, we observe that GSL methods do not consistently outperform vanilla GNNs across diverse datasets.
-Secondly, we revisit the correlation between homophily and structure learning, encouraging innovative learning objectives other than homophily.
-Thirdly, we empirically demonstrate the generalizability of the learned structure.
-Lastly, we highlight the efficiency problem of the existing methods, emphasizing the need to develop scalable GSL methods.
-We believe that this benchmark will have a positive impact on this emerging research domain.
-We have made our code publicly available and welcome further contributions of new datasets and methods.
+This paper introduces the first comprehensive graph structure learning (GSL) benchmark, OpenGSL, by applying and comparing twelve cutting-edge methods across ten renowned datasets covering varying types and scopes.
+This unbiased comparison and comprehensive analysis unearthed several key findings about this promising research topic.
+Firstly, we reevaluated the correlation between homophily and structure learning, recommending innovative learning objectives.
+Second, we established the robustness and broad applications of the acquired structure.
+Lastly, we highlighted the efficiency predicaments of the existing methods, emphasizing the need for essential attention.
+We believe that this benchmark will have an extensive positive impact on this emerging research domain.
+We have released the code to the academic community and welcome further contributions of diverse datasets and ground-breaking methods.

-We plan to further enhance OpenGSL in the following ways.
-To begin with, we plan to broaden our dataset coverage to ensure a more comprehensive evaluation.
-Specifically, we will look into heterogeneous networks that are used widely in practical applications.
-In view of the efficiency limitations in current GSL methods, we will explore ways to apply structure learning on large-scale datasets such as OGB [14].
-Lastly, in this study we only focus on node classification, which is widely adopted in existing GSL research.
-As there have been attempts to extend GSL to other tasks (e.g., graph classification [39], clustering [12]), we plan to expand the support of OpenGSL to other graph learning tasks for a more comprehensive coverage.
+Despite conducting a comprehensive benchmark for GSL methods, OpenGSL plans to further enhance its benchmarking process.
+We intend to achieve this goal by incorporating several improvements in the following ways.
+To begin with, we plan to widen our range of datasets to establish a more impartial comparison.
+Specifically, we aim to cater to heterogeneous information networks that are used extensively in practical applications.
+Secondly, in view of the efficiency limitations associated with current GSL methods, we are looking to integrate structure learning on large-scale datasets such as OGB [9].
+Thirdly and more importantly, we believe that it is crucial to provide universal solutions such as subgraph sampling to develop new and more efficient GSL methods.
+Lastly, we intend to expand OpenGSL's support to other graph learning tasks as most of the current research only focuses on node classification.
 We will update our repository to reflect all the potential new tasks, datasets, as well as any improvement or correction.
 We are also open to suggestions and welcome any comments to improve our benchmark and elevate its usability.